 American Opportunity Credit

-Unlike the Hope Credit that this one has temporarily replaced, the American Opportunity Credit is good for all four years of college, not just the first two.
+Unlike the Hope Credit that this one replaced, the American Opportunity Credit is good for all four years of college, not just the first two.
 Don't shortchange yourself by missing this critical difference.
-This tax credit is based on 100% of the first $2,000 spent on qualifying college expenses and 25% of the next $2,000 . . . for a maximum annual credit per student of $2,500.
+This tax credit is based on 100% of the first $2,000 spent on qualifying college expenses and 25% of the next $2,000 ... for a maximum annual credit per student of $2,500.
 The full credit is available to individuals whose modified adjusted gross income is $80,000 or less ($160,000 or less for married couples filing a joint return).
 The credit is phased out for taxpayers with incomes above those levels.
 If the credit exceeds your tax liability, it can trigger a refund.
-(Most credits can reduce your tax to $0, but not get you a check from the IRS.)
+(Most credits are “nonrefundable,” meaning they can reduce your tax to $0, but not get you a check from the IRS.)

 Deduct those blasted baggage fees

-In recent years airlines have been driving passengers batty with extra fees for baggage and for making changes in travel plans.
-All together, such fees add up to billions of dollars each year.
+Airlines seem to revel in driving travelers batty with extra fees for baggage, online booking and for changing travel plans.
+Such fees add up to billions of dollars each year.
 If you get burned, maybe Uncle Sam will help ease the pain.
-If you're self-employed and travelling on business, be sure to add those cost to your deductible travel expenses.
+If you're self-employed and travelling on business, be sure to add those costs to your deductible travel expenses.

 Credits for energy-saving home improvements

-But there's no dollar limit on the separate credit for homeowners who install qualified residential alternative energy equipment, such as solar hot water heaters, geothermal heat pumps and wind turbines.
+There’s no longer a tax credit to encourage homeowners to save energy by, for example, installing storm windows and insulation.
+But the law still offers a powerful incentive for those who install qualified residential alternative energy equipment, such as solar hot water heaters, geothermal heat pumps and wind turbines.
 Your credit can be 30% of the total cost (including labor) of such systems installed through 2016.